👩 LGC Women Empowerment Initiative

 • Education & Skills Gap:

-Empowering women below the poverty line is not only a moral responsibility — it is a strategic investment in economic growth, resilience, and equality.
+• When women rise, communities rise.
+Empowering women below the poverty line is not just a moral responsibility — it’s an investment in economic growth, resilience, and equality.

 At Life Global Canada, we focus on:

-• Supporting vocational and entrepreneurship training for low-income women
+• Supporting vocational and entrepreneurship training for low-income women.

-• Funding microenterprise development and skill-based employment programs
+• Funding microenterprise development and skill-based employment programs.

-• Promoting financial literacy and access to savings tools
+• Promoting financial literacy and access to savings tools.

-• Partnering with local organizations to strengthen education and leadership pathways
+• Partnering with local organizations to strengthen education and leadership pathways for women.

 A Story of Change: Rekha’s Journey to Self-Reliance

-Through a women’s empowerment initiative supported by the Saurashtra Medical & Educational Charitable Trust (SMECT), Rekha enrolled in a vocational tailoring program.
-Within three months, she learned design, stitching, and order management.
+Through a local women’s empowerment initiative supported by the Saurashtra Medical & Educational Charitable Trust (SMECT), Rekha enrolled in a vocational skill training program for tailoring. .
+Within three months, she had learned to design, stitch, and manage her own orders.
+Today, Rekha runs a small home-based tailoring business, earning enough to send both her children to school.

 “I never imagined I could earn and save.
 Now I can dream for my children too.”